-Prescription Drug Usual Third Party Payer Variables
+2.5.9.7 Prescription Drug Usual Third Party Payer Variables (PMEDUP31-PMEDOP53)

-Round specific variables are provided that indicate whether the respondent has a usual third party payer for prescription medications (PMEDUP31/42/53), and if so, that type of payer (PMEDPY31/42/53).
-Only respondents that reported having at least one prescription medication purchase in the round are asked these questions.
-If the respondent answers affirmatively to PMEDUP31/42/53 they are then asked the name of their usual third party payer.
-These responses are coded into the following source of payment categories reported in the PMEDPY31/42/53: Private Insurance, Medicare, Medicaid, VA, Tricare/CHAMPVA, State/Local Government, and Other.
-Users should note that these questions are asked in the charge and payment section of the questionnaire, and that no attempt is made to reconcile the responses with information collected in the health insurance section of the questionnaire.
+Round specific variables are provided that indicate whether the sample member had a usual third party payer for prescription medications (PMEDUP31, PMEDUP42, PMEDUP53), and if so, what type of payer (PMEDPY31, PMEDPY42, PMEDPY53).
+These questions were asked for only sample members who reportedly had at least one prescription medication purchase in the round.
+In each interview, if the sample member reportedly had a third party payer, then the respondent was asked the name of the sample member's usual third party payer.
+These responses were coded into the following source of payment categories in the PMEDPY31, PMEDPY42, and PMEDPY53: Private Insurance, Medicare, Medicaid, VA, Tricare/CHAMPVA, State/Local Government, and Other.
+Users should note that these questions were asked in the charge and payment section of the questionnaire, and that no attempt was made to reconcile the responses with information collected in the health insurance section of the questionnaire.